WaffleSmacker/IronMarioTracker/README.md

 Unzip and load this script into the Lua Console of Bizhawk after you load the IronMario ROM.
 To toggle the song title display, press L+R+A+B.

+# Notes
+The font size of the tracker is determined by the game's resolution.
+If the tracker looks blurry, go to the N64 menu in Bizhawk, click Plugins, and set the video resolution to at least 1024 x 768.

 # About
 This tracker was put together to support streamers and gamers alike who are taking on the IronMario challenge.
 To date it can help you by keeping track of your best PB, warp mapping, and tracking where you got your stars.